iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 Entry 3: $g^\star$ is dualizing on both parameters $(x,z)$ for the function $g$.

 And finally, the conjugate of the Indicator function of set $C$: $\delta_C^\star(x)$ is just the support function on the set $C$.
-In fact, for more special use of the conjugation, we must invoke the indicator function on epigraph of the function and use properties of the [[Support Function.md]] to analyze the dual.
+In fact, for more special use of the conjugation, we must invoke the indicator function on epigraph of the function and use properties of the [[Support Function]] to analyze the dual.

-For more, actual examples with step by step derivations regarding the convex conjugate of functions, see [[Convex Conjugate Examples.md]] for more information.
+For more, actual examples with step by step derivations regarding the convex conjugate of functions, see [[Convex Conjugate Examples]] for more information.
 Here we summarize some of the important results from there in a nice table format.

 #TODO: FILL THIS IN!
 WE NEED MORE CONJUGATE EXAMPLES.